 Outside Montana's 5 1/2 - 9 month unlimited and unreported recreational trapping season on beaver, permits for damage control are easily obtained.
 It takes but a few days for a landowner to get a trapping permit for beaver.
 Trappers are often readily available.
 Whereas, to relocate beaver/s involves considerable paperwork and a lengthy process.
 The other challenge is finding suitable and protected habitat to relocate the beaver to.
 If the environment is conducive to beaver then it is likely already occupied by this territorial species or it has been trapped out.

 However, non-lethal conflict resolution such as wrapping trees with fencing or installing flow devices are showing promising results.
+According to those most knowledgeable about beavers, roughly 80% of conflicts can be resolved with non-lethal strategies.
 The findings are the non-lethal measures are also more cost effective and less time consuming over the long run for conflict resolution.
+Flow devices are now said to be 87-97% effective.
 The tools necessary are site specific.
 However, getting the necessary permission to utilize such devices takes far more time then a trapping permit or lethal action in Montana.
 This defeats the responsible and ethical goals of many.
 In beaver conflict mitigation, time is counterproductive.
 Beavers can quickly build another dam, or return.
 There is a reason the expression, eager beaver is substantiated by these hard workers.

 With human encroachment, development and loss of habitat, more conflicts with beaver appear to emerge.
 The public and many landowners appreciate beaver and having humane nonlethal options to resolve conflicts.
 Beavers deserve their rightful place in the ecosystem and for fulfilling the needs of humans and animals.